 See <event2/bufferevent*.h> for more information.

 Libevent can also be used to create timers that invoke a callback after a certain amount of time has expired.
-The evtimer_new() function returns an event struct to use as a timer.
+The evtimer_new() macro returns an event struct to use as a timer.
 To activate the timer, call evtimer_add().
 Timers can be deactivated by calling evtimer_del().
+(These macros are thin wrappers around event_new(), event_add(), and event_del(); you can also use those instead.)

 Libevent provides an asynchronous DNS resolver that should be used instead of the standard DNS resolver functions.
 See the <event2/dns.h> functions for more detail.